IEEE 802.1aq: Example

 Consider the route from Node 7 to Node 5: there are a number of equal-cost paths.
 802.1aq specifies how to choose two of them: the first is referred to as the Low PATH ID path.
-This is the path which has the minimum node id on it.
-In this case the Low PATH ID path is the 7->0->1->5 path (as shown in red in Figure 2).
+This is the path that has the minimum node id on it.
+In this case, the Low PATH ID path is the 7->0->1->5 path (as shown in red in Figure 2).
 Therefore, each node on that path will create a forwarding entry toward the MAC address of node five using the first ECMP VID 101.
 Conversely, 802.1aq specifies a second ECMP tie-breaking algorithm called High PATH ID.
-This is the path with the maximum node identifier on it and in the example is the 7->2->3->5 path (shown in blue in Figure 2).
+This is the path with the maximum node identifier on it and, in the example, is the 7->2->3->5 path (shown in blue in Figure 2).

-Node 7 will therefore have a FIB that among other things indicates:
+Node 7 will therefore have a FIB that, among other things indicates: